newnoiseworks/TowerStory/notes.md

 I do think Godot offers a neat way to do this all with the editor, or perhaps by adjusting the editor -- which is something that I should find far more approachable now that I've futzed with C++ somewhat.
 It may be a good idea to start contributing open source aid eventually to Godot etc.

 Anyway, the game.

+Modding may be a more uphill battle than I'm willing to admit; however, it would be a way to draw a fine line between "universal" and "my own bullshit".

+It could just be a whole-ass second game, or, just a box to put my ideas into that are out of scope for game one.

+Hmm.

+Either way, modding doesn't need to be thought of immediately, but to a light extent.

+Maybe.
+Need to keep researching.